Skip to main content

 Visa needed?

-Not a visa — but a UK ETA (Electronic Travel Authorisation) is now required for visa-exempt visitors
+Not a visa — but a UK ETA (Electronic Travel Authorisation) is mandatory for visa-exempt visitors before they travel

 Maximum stay

-Up to 6 months per visit for tourism
+Up to 6 months per visit, multiple entries

 Cost